axelitus/fuel-pkg-history/README.md

 * [DONE] Configurable file prefixes for File driver (currently it takes the history_id as prefix)
 * [DONE] Own method for random file name in File driver (currently tempnam() is used)
-* Do some more logging when suitable for purposes debugging
+* Do some more logging when suitable for purposes of debugging
 * Trigger Fuel\Core\Events when suitable
 * [DONE] Garbage Collector for the File driver
 * Add the Session driver
-* Add the Database driver draft
+* [DONE] Add the Database driver draft
 * Create and throw History Exceptions where suitable